The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 Case Study: GW250114

-For the recently detected high-SNR merger (M
+For the recently detected, exceptionally high-SNR merger (M

 f